Cryptanalysis and improvement of Wu-Cai-Wu-Zhang's quantum private comparison protocol: Advantages of our improved protocol

 (I) Since the WCWZ protocol suggested to take $m\geq 2$ in its step 2, it is always less secure (i.e., the amount of information leaked is higher) than our improved protocol for any value of the length $n$ of the strings being compared.

-(II) Comparing with our previous protocol in \cite{HeIJQI16}, as we mentioned in section III.C, when taking $m\geq 14$, the WCWZ protocol is always less secure than ours in \cite{HeIJQI16} for any length of the strings being compared.
-Thus the WCWZ protocol may be valuable only when $ 2\leq m\leq 13$, which is covered by the area between the black solid line and the black dashed line in Fig. 2.
-Even in this range, when $m=2$ ($m=13$ ), we can see that the amount of information leaked in the WCWZ protocol is still higher than that in our previous one in \cite{HeIJQI16} for $n\leq 10$ ($n\leq 60$).
+(II) Comparing with our previous protocol in Ref. \cite{HeIJQI16}, as we mentioned in section V.C, when taking $m\geq 14$, the WCWZ protocol is always less secure than ours in Ref. \cite{HeIJQI16} for any length of the strings being compared.
+Thus the WCWZ protocol may be valuable only when $ 2\leq m\leq 13$, which is covered by the area between the black solid line and the black dashed line in Fig. 3.
+Even in this range, when $m=2$ ($m=13$ ), we can see that the amount of information leaked in the WCWZ protocol is still higher than that in our previous one in Ref. \cite{HeIJQI16} for $n\leq 10$ ($n\leq 60$).
 In fact, even our improved protocol in the current paper (where $m=1$) cannot be less secure than our previous one when $n\leq 8$.
-Furthermore, as mentioned before, $I_{A}$ and $I_{B}$ in Fig. 2 are merely the loose bounds of the protocol in \cite{HeIJQI16}.
-Thus the claim in \cite {qi1696} that \textquotedblleft He's original protocol is not suitable for a smaller bit-length comparison protocol\textquotedblright\ is obviously wrong.
+Furthermore, as we emphasized in section III, $I_{A}$ and $I_{B}$ in Fig. 3 are merely the \textit{loose} bounds of the protocol in Ref. \cite{HeIJQI16}.
+Thus the claim in Ref. \cite {qi1696} that \textquotedblleft He's original protocol is not suitable for a smaller bit-length comparison protocol\textquotedblright\ is obviously wrong.
 Instead, the WCWZ protocol is even worst for comparing short strings.

 (III) The simultaneity problem.
-Both step 7 of the WCWZ protocol and step v of our improved protocol require the existence of simultaneity.
-Thus our previous protocol in \cite{HeIJQI16} wins again as it does not have this requirement.
+Both step 7 of the WCWZ protocol and step iii of our improved protocol require the existence of simultaneity.
+Thus our previous protocol in Ref. \cite{HeIJQI16} wins again as it does not have this requirement.
 In case simultaneously publishing informations is impossible, both the WCWZ protocol and our improved one need modification.
-Then the amount of information leaked in these two protocols could be even higher than what is shown in Fig. 2.
+Then the amount of information leaked in these two protocols could be even higher than what is shown in Fig. 3.